edgelesssys/constellation/docs/docs/workflows/config.md

   Afterward, create and download a new JSON key for this service account.
 Place the downloaded file in your Constellation workspace, and set the config parameter to the filename, e.g., `constellation-129857-15343dba46cb.json`.

-* **instanceType**: The VM type you want to use for your Constellation nodes.

-  Supported are all machines from the N2D family.
-It defaults to `n2d-standard-4` (4 vCPUs, 16 GB RAM), but you can use any other VMs from the same family.
-Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.

 </tabItem>

 <tabItem value="aws" label="AWS (manually)">

 * **region**: The name of your chosen AWS data center region, e.g., `us-east-2`.